 Code of Ethics

-In its first session the Advisory Body proposed to the Meeting of States Parties to the 2001 Convention to adopt a Code of Ethics for Diving on Submerged Archaeological Sites.
-This Code was adopted by the Meeting and is now applicable to all divers in States Parties or being nationals of States Parties.
+In its first session, the Advisory Body proposed a Code of Ethics for Diving on Submerged Archaeological Sites.
+This Code was adopted by the Meeting of States Parties and is now applicable to all divers in the waters of States Parties, and to all nationals of States Parties.

 Recognizing the importance of NGOs related to underwater cultural heritage, the Advisory Body has always been an active proponent of increased cooperation among NGOs and between NGOs and the Advisory Body.
 With their extensive experience working directly in the field and with national authorities worldwide, NGOs contribute valuable knowledge and are instrumental in disseminating the principles of the 2001 Convention.
 Today 10 NGOs, acknowledged for their high ethical and scientific standards in maritime archaeology, are officially accredited to assist in the debates of the Advisory Body.
 Various others partake as observers.

 In order to foster and promote high standards in underwater cultural heritage management, the STAB compiles examples of best practices in regard to research, conservation, public access, education, international cooperation, etc. These best practice example are disseminated and serve as models and sources of inspiration for future projects.